atsign-foundation/atsign.dev/content/en/docs/Sample-Apps/at_hello_world.md

   }
 ```

 In the first line of the if statement, we are creating a new AtKey object called “lookup.”
-The reason for this is we need a dummy AtKey object that can be passed into the @protocol for looking up the correct value.
-For the at_hello_world app, this dummy AtKey just needs its “key” and “sharedWith” attributes populated before it can be passed into the “get” verb.
+The reason for this is we need a stand-in AtKey object that can be passed into the @protocol for looking up the correct value.
+For the at_hello_world app, this stand-in AtKey just needs its “key” and “sharedWith” attributes populated before it can be passed into the “get” verb.

-(If you think creating a copy of an AtKey object is a hassle, that’s totally valid!
+By the way, if you think creating a copy of an AtKey object is a hassle, that’s totally valid!
 In a typical @platform application, you have the _scan and _lookup functions merged to some degree so that you can just pass in the AtKey objects we retrieved with the “getAtKeys” verb to the “get” verb.
-The point of having two separate functions in the at_hello_world project is to define the “scanning” and “getting” steps more concretely).
+The point of having two separate functions in the at_hello_world project is to define the “scanning” and “getting” steps more concretely.

-“Get” is a very straightforward verb: it gets the value corresponding to a specified AtKey!
+“Get” is a very straightforward verb: it gets the value corresponding to a specified AtKey.

 Once we retrieve the value paired with the “lookup” AtKey, all that’s left is calling “setState” to display the “_lookupValue” on screen.